davidrabbich81/portfolio/PortfolioApi/Data/Experience/2015-2020-Head_of_Engineering-Cloud_Commerce_Pro.md

-﻿//Managed & implemented the expansion of a multi-channel warehouse management solution.
+﻿//Managed and implemented the expansion of a multi-channel warehouse management solution.

 - Manage work for a team of 16 developers split across Lancaster and Manila
 - Lead systems developer on a cloud based order-management SaaS platform.